arvindhsundar/quartz/content/_index.md

 I'm Arvindh Sundar.

-I make and teach things that help founders launch & grow their marketing engines.
+I make and teach things that help founders launch & grow their [[Marketing Engines]].

 Get in touch with me on [Twitter](https://twitter.com/arvindhsundar).